 The Knight-Hennessy Scholars Program was announced in 2016 and will annually identify a group of up to 100 (up to 50 in its inaugural year) high-achieving students from around the world with demonstrated leadership and civic commitment to receive full funding to pursue a wide-ranging graduate education at Stanford, with the goal of developing a new generation of global leaders.
 After its announcement, the Knight-Hennessy Scholars was recognized as the largest fully endowed scholars program in the world.

 Apply for the campus deadline if you are graduating senior.
 All applicants must have earned their first undergraduate degree within four years of the application deadline.
 Applicants must also complete an application to their program of interest at Stanford by that program’s deadline.
 Selection criteria include independence of thought, purposeful leadership, and civic mindset.
-Academic excellence is expected (recommended unweighted GPA of 3.7+), but ultimately you must gain admission from your Stanford graduate program.
+Academic excellence is expected (recommended unweighted GPA of 3.7+); however, you must gain admission from your Stanford graduate program and should therefore become familiar with their recommendations and requirements, which may be lower or higher than general benchmarks.

 Varies; based on length of graduate award.
 Degrees that are two years or longer in duration will receive preference.
 Knight-Hennessy will fund up to the first three years of your graduate program; if your program(s) are longer, the balance of your eligible educational expenses will be funded by your home Stanford department.